Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 If you're navigating groin pain during pregnancy or dealing with adductor tendinitis and live in Brisbane, Elite Health & Performance is here to help.

-Our team of experienced professionals offers tailored treatments — including physical therapy, dry needling, and personalised exercise programs — designed to reduce pelvic pain, ease hip pain, and support your pregnancy health.
+Our team of experienced professionals offers tailored treatments, including physiotherapy, dry needling, and personalised exercise programs, designed to reduce pelvic pain, ease hip pain, and support your pregnancy health.

-Whether you're in early pregnancy or further along, our integrated approach addresses your symptoms holistically — from pelvic floor support to managing abdominal pain and improving pelvic tilt mechanics.
+Whether you're in early pregnancy or further along, our integrated approach addresses your symptoms holistically, from pelvic floor support to managing abdominal pain and improving thigh bone alignment and pelvic tilt mechanics.

 Don’t let discomfort or lower back pain disrupt your journey.
-Contact us today to schedule an appointment and take the first step toward effective relief and a healthy pregnancy.
+Contact us today to schedule an appointment and take the first step toward effective treatment, pain relief, and a healthy pregnancy.